 Final Words

-If you play or practice guitar daily for several hours, you should change your guitar strings more.
-On the other hand, if you are an irregular player who kept his guitar in good condition, then your guitar strings possibly get more longevity.
+If you play or practice guitar daily for several hours, you should change your guitar strings more frequently.
+On the other hand, if you are an irregular player who has kept his guitar in good condition, then your guitar strings will possibly last longer.

 But keep in mind that even if you don’t play regularly, rusting and corrosion can affect guitar strings.
 To mitigate that and extend the natural oxidation process of string material, you can wipe down strings after every session using a string conditioner.